cassimiro3/ottawa-data-pipeline-airflow/README.md

 4. **MongoDB → Elasticsearch (Index)**: Index the enriched documents for fast search
 5. **Reporting**: Generate a log file summarizing the processing pipeline

+One single Airflow DAG: ottawa_permits_etl.py
+Each step is a PythonOperator calling src/stepX_*.py

 ---

 ## ⚙️ Technologies